Explore the Demo · Share Your Vision

 Cummins, BICS / CALP

-Conversational fluency and academic language proficiency develop on different timelines, 1–2 years and 5–7 years respectively.
+Conversational fluency and academic language proficiency develop on different timelines, 1 to 2 years and 5 to 7 years respectively.
 Brilla supports MLs through both stages with scaffolds that grow as they grow.

 EdResearch for Action, 2024